 The rear driver in a rear-end collision is not always at fault for the accident.
 Liability in a rear-end collision is not automatic and sometimes the lead driver or another vehicle is liable for the injured drivers' damages.
-If a driver or passenger is involved in a rear-end collision, an experienced California personal injury lawyer can fight for the victims to get them compensation for their injuries.

 - 1. Who is at fault in a rear-end collision in California?